Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Introduction

 \subsection{Acknowledgements}

-My appreciation goes out to Matilde Marcolli, both as a mathematician and as a human being.
-This paper was written and conceived during my Ph.D. studies at the Max Planck Institut fuer Mathematik in Bonn, Germany, under her supervision.
-I thank the Max Planck Geselschaft for the financial support of my Ph.D.studies.
-I also thank Florida State University and the California Institute of Technology for their hospitality and support.
+This paper was conceived during my Ph.D. studies at the Max Planck Institut f\"{u}r Mathematik in Bonn, Germany.
+The support of Matilde Marcolli during this period has been of great value.
+The work was finalized during my stay at Utrecht University, the Netherlands.
+I thank both intitutions for their support.
+I am grateful to Florida State University and the California Institute of Technology for their hospitality and support.
 Many thanks as well to Nigel Higson, for useful and motivating correspondence and conversations.
-I thank Saad Baaj for his effort in clarifying to me part of the proof of theorem \ref{ext}.
-I am indebted to Alain Connes for bringing lemma \ref{resolventintegral} to my attention, as well as pointing out its usefulness in dealing with resolvent operators.
-Finally I thank Javier Lopez and Nikolay Ivankov for several useful conversations we had in the course of this project.
+I thank Saad Baaj, Alain Connes, Andre Henriqu\'{e}s, Matthias Lesch, Uuye Otgonbayer and Walter van Suijlekom for useful correspondence and discussions.
+I am indebted to Nikolay Ivankov for carefully reading the manuscript and numerous useful conversations.
+Finally I thank Javier Lopez for several conversations we had in the early stages of this project.